freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-install-clementinejs/index.md

 ---
-title: How To Install Clementinejs
+title: How to Install Clementinejs
 ---
 Clementine.js is a Node boilerplate tailored for FCC campers.
 The up-to-date installation instructions for the three major OSs (Windows, OS X and Linux) can be found at: